kongware/ftor/README.md

 ```
 You might consider intermediate constructors like `Foo_` awkward and verbose.
 With product types there is indeed no need for type and value constructors to have distinct names.
 But you'll see the beauty of this approach soon, when you create your first sum type.

 For the time being value constructors (e.g. `Foo`) are untyped in order to avoid type repetition.
-It is likely though that ftor will assign the right type signature derived from the ADT's original signature.
+It is likely though that ftor will assign the right type signature derived from the ADT's original signature in a later version.

 ### Sum Types